PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Introduction
 ============

-Thank you for your interest in contributing to PlasmaPy!
-This page goes through the steps that first-time contributors can take before proceeding to the |code contribution workflow|.
+This page goes through the steps that first-time contributors can take to get set up to contribute to PlasmaPy.
+After taking these steps, you'll be ready to go through the |code contribution workflow|.

 Pre-requisites
 ==============